ardanlabs/service/README.md

 ## Description

-Service is a project that provides a starter-kit for a REST based web service.
-It provides best practices around Go web services using POD architecture and design.
-It contains the following features:
+This starter kit is a starting point for building product grade scalable web service applications.
+The goal of this project is to provide a proven starting point for new projects that reduce the repetitive tasks in getting a new project launched to production.
+It uses minimal dependencies, implements idiomatic code and follows Go best practices.
+Collectively, the project lays out everything logically to minimize guess work and enable engineers to quickly maintain a mental model for the project.
+This inturn will make current developers happy and expedite on-boarding of new engineers.

+This project should not be considered a web framework.
+Coding is a discovery process and with that, this project leaves you in control of your project’s architecture and development.
+There are five areas of expertise that an engineer or their engineering team must do for a project to grow and scale.
+Based on our experience, a few core decisions were made for each of these areas that help you focus initially on writing the business logic.

+* Micro level - Since business applications require data storage this project implements Postgres.
+The implementation facilitates the data semantics that define the data being captured and their relationships.
+* Macro level - The project architecture and design provides basic project structure and foundation for development.
+* Business logic - Defines an example Go packages that helps illustrate where value generating activities should reside and how the code will be delivered to clients.
+* Deployment and Operations - Integrates with CircleCI and GCP/GKE for serverless deployments.
+* Observability - Implements OpenCensus and Go standard library support to facilitate observability.

+This project contains the following features:

-* Minimal application web framework.
+* Minimal web application using standard html/template package.
 * Middleware integration.
-* Database support using MongoDB.
+* Database support using Postgres.
 * CRUD based pattern.
+* Role-based access control (RBAC).
+* Account signup and user management.
 * Distributed logging and tracing.
+* Integration with Opencensus for enterprise-level observability.
 * Testing patterns.
-* User authentication.
-* POD architecture with sidecars for metrics and tracing.
 * Use of Docker, Docker Compose, and Makefiles.
-* Vendoring dependencies with Modules, requires Go 1.11 or higher.
+* Vendoring dependencies with Modules, requires Go 1.12 or higher.
+* Continuous deployment pipeline.
+* Serverless deployments.
+* CLI with boilerplate templates to reduce repetitive copy/pasting.
+* Integration with CircleCI for enterprise-level CI/CD.

 ## Local Installation